-As of late July 2019, 43 anti-abortion judges had been appointed to the nation's circuit courts of appeals since Trump became president — and two anti-abortion justices had been appointed to the Supreme Court.
-The vast majority of Trump's judges are members of the Federalist Society — a right-wing legal association that wants to overturn Roe v.
+As of late July 2019, 43 judges had been appointed to the nation's circuit courts of appeals since Trump became president — and two justices had been appointed to the Supreme Court.
+The vast majority of Trump's judges are members of the Federalist Society — a conservative legal association that wants to overturn Roe v.
 Wade and has been described as the administration’s “pipeline” to the Supreme Court.

 Tell Your Senators: Reject Trump’s Extreme Judicial Nominees